Bloics/Portfolio-Data-Analyst-BI/README.md

-# 📈 Data Analyst BI & Socio-Economic Studies Officer |
+# 📈 Data Analyst BI & Socio-Economic Studies Officer | Master's in Demography & Data Science BI

 My name is Loïc Stephane BAMENOU, and I am a Data Analyst BI passionate about using data to make informed decisions.